 Save Yourself From “Yourself”: Stop Spam From Your Own Address

-We have recently seen a significant increase in occurrences where users are getting Spam email messages that appear to come from their own address (i.e. “firstname.lastname@example.org” gets a Spam email addressed from “email@example.com”).
+It is surprisingly common for users to receive Spam email messages that appear to come from their own address (i.e. “firstname.lastname@example.org” gets a Spam email addressed so it appears to be from “email@example.com”).
 We discussed this issue tangentially in a previous posting: Bounce Back & BackScatter Spam – “Who Stole My Email Address”?
-However, many users wonder how this is possible, while others are concerned that their Spam filters are not catching these messages.
+However, many users wonder how this is even possible, while others are concerned if their Spam filters are not catching these messages.

 How can Spammers use your email address to send Spam?

-The way that email works on the Internet, there is very little validation performed on the apparent “Sender” of an email address.
-Just as you could mail a letter at the post office with any return address on it, a Spammer can compose and send an email address with any “From” email address.
-This is very easy to do, and Spammers use this facility with almost every message that they send.
+The way that email works at a fundamental level, there is very little validation performed on the apparent identity of the “Sender” of an email.
+Just as you could mail a letter at the post office and write any return address on it, a Spammer can compose and send an email address with any “From” email address and name.
+This is in fact extremely easy to do, and Spammers use this facility with almost every message that they send.

 So, while you do own your domain name and can lock down the accounts you are using to send and receive email, there is no way to prevent someone else from sending an email message that purports to be from you or some address at your domain.
-The best you can do is to use SPF and/or DKIM or PGP or S/MIME digital signatures to allow your recipients to verify the messages if they want to (though most recipients may not know how to use these technologies).
+The best you can do is to use SPF and/or DKIM, technologies that build on these such as DMARC and ARC, or PGP or S/MIME digital signatures to allow your recipients to verify the messages if they want to (though most recipients may not know how to use these technologies).
+E.g. with SPF, DKIM, DMARC, and ARC, recipients (including yourself) can use Spam Filters to determine that these messages were not authorized and can thus discard them as fraudulent.

 Why do Spammers send you Spam that appears to be from you?

-So, users who see that their spam filters are being ineffective against email that appears to be “from themselves” probably have their email address on their own allow list and thus have exempted all of that email from filtering.
+So, users who see that their spam filters are being ineffective against email that appears to be “from themselves” probably have their email address or domain name on their own allow list and thus have exempted all of that email from filtering.

-What is the alternative to having yourself on your allow list?
+What are the alternatives to having yourself on your allow list?

-The best thing to do is to add the Internet addresses (IP addresses) of any servers from which you send email (i.e. SMTP servers and WebMail servers) to your allow list instead (if your spam filter allow list supports this — LuxSci’s Premium email filtering does, but its basic filtering does not).
-This way, messages sent from the servers that you and your fellow users actually use for sending messages will be allowed (and thus you will not lose internal email); however, messages sent from other servers (even if those messages appear to be “from you”) will be subject to the normal filtering process.
-This will stop most of the forged spam for good.
+The best thing to do is to add only the Internet addresses (IP addresses) of any servers from which you send email (e.g. SMTP servers and WebMail servers) to your allow list instead (if your spam filter allow list supports this).
+This way, messages sent from the servers that you and your coworkers actually use for sending email will be allowed (and thus you will not lose internal email); however, messages sent from other servers (even if those messages appear to be “from you”) will be subject to the normal filtering process.
+This will stop most of the forged spam for good, especially if you add DKIM and SPF to further assist your Spam filter in identifying fraudulent messages.

 So, what do we recommend?

-- Use Premium Email Filtering with SPF-protected Allow Lists to stop this kind of spam completely.
+- Use Email Filtering systems that treat SPF and DKIM properly, to stop this kind of spam.

-- Make sure that your email address and your domain name are NOT on your own allow or white list(s).
+- Make sure that your email address and your domain name are NOT on your own Spam Filter allow or white list(s).

 - Make sure that, if you are using your address book as a source of addresses to allow, that your own address is NOT in there (or else don’t white list your address book).